-With fresh mint and spring peas, this vibrant green, silky-smooth soup is an homage to the season of rebirth.
+A green pea soup with fresh mint is a vibrantly green, silky-smooth homage to the season of rebirth.
 There are no spices here, so caramelizing the vegetables is a key step in developing the flavor.

 Ayurvedic Insight: Peas are astringent and excellent for reducing kapha.
 Due to the pungent onions, leeks, scallions, garlic, and black pepper, vata types may prefer this green pea and mint soup at lunchtime, when digestion is strongest.